mdrakiburrahman/kafka-delta-ingest/README.md

    git fetch origin
    ```

-   Checkout the branch using VSCode UI.
+   Checkout this branch using VS Code UI.

 5. Bootstrap your dev env